core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 This estimate is skewed by packet loss, but it gives the server a sufficiently good estimation for further counts and for deciding when to cancel the group observation.
 It is up to applications to define policies about how the server takes the newly updated estimate into account and determines whether to cancel the group observation.

-As an example, if the server currently estimates that N = COUNT = 32 observers are active and considers a constant M = 8, it sends out a notification with Multicast-Response-Feedback-Divider with value Q = 2.
+As an example, if the server currently estimates that N = COUNT = 32 observers are active and considers a constant M = 8, it sends a notification with Multicast-Response-Feedback-Divider with value Q = 2.
 Then, out of 18 actually active clients, 5 send a re-registration request based on their random draw, of which one request gets lost, thus leaving 4 re-registration requests received by the server.
 Also, no new clients have been added to the group observation during this time, i.e., COUNT' is equal to COUNT.
 As a consequence, assuming that a dampener value D = 1 is used, the server computes the new estimated count value as 32 + (16 - 32) = 16 and keeps the group observation active.

 To produce a most accurate updated counter, a server can include a Multicast-Response-Feedback-Divider Option with value Q = 0 in its multicast notifications, as if M is equal to N. This will trigger all the active clients to state their interest in continuing receiving notifications for the target resource.
 Thus, the amount R of arrived confirmations is affected only by possible packet loss.